Akash-R-7/Natural-Language-Processing/Sample Thesis Code/readme.md

 The folder contains one of the scripts from my thesis work, "INVESTIGATING META-EMBEDDINGS FOR CODE-MIXED SENTIMENT ANALYSIS IN DIFFERENT LANGUAGE FAMILIES".
+The script trains a neural classifier with concatenated embeddings from the last 4 layers of a multilingual model, mdeberta, as input features for the task of code-mixed sentiment analysis on Tamil-English data.